 Many veterans have lost civilian jobs due to extended tours in Afghanistan, Iraq and elsewhere and, upon returning home, find it very difficult to support themselves and their families.
 Many veterans who are not currently homeless are in danger of becoming so.

 Regardless of religious, political or other persuasions, there is no excuse for the citizens of the United States to allow even one veteran, or one veteran's spouse or child, to be homeless.

-Americans who sit idly by and make no attempt to address and alleviate the problems of poverty and the plight of homeless veterans, in particular, demonstrate a severe lack of patriotism and a severe lack of personal responsibility, respect and dignity.
+Americans who sit idly by and make no attempt to address and alleviate the problems of poverty and the plight of homeless veterans, in particular, demonstrate a severe lack of personal morality, responsibility and dignity.